Research Master in Economics

-The MPhil programme is a 2-year research master in economics, econometrics and finance.
+The programme is a two year research master in economics, econometrics and finance.
 Fully dedicated to preparing students for PhD thesis research.

 With a PhD achieved at this top-ranked institute the world is your oyster, beckoning you to claim the top position of your choice.